AdobeXD/xd-to-flutter-plugin/BUILDME.md

 ### adobe_xd
 If you are also publishing a new version of the adobe_xd package:
-* update version in adobe_xd/pubspec.yaml and the plugin README (Flutter Dependencies)
+* update version in adobe_xd/pubspec.yaml and the plugin README (Flutter Dependencies), and ensure the README and CHANGELOG are up to date (incl. version) and committed.
 * update Flutter and run Upgrade Packages on adobe_xd and example
-* run Format Document on adobe_xd files
+* run Format Document on adobe_xd files (set line length to 80 first)
 * re-export / test the example thoroughly
 * update change log